lruepke/FEM_lecture/sphinx/source/lecture1/example_3.rst

 Flux boundary conditions
 ------------------------

-So far we have always assumed that the boundary condition for the temperature equation was a fixed temperature.
+So far, we have always assumed that the boundary condition for the temperature equation was a fixed temperature.
 This condition is also called a *Dirichlet boundary condition*.
-We can however, also assume a case where the boundary has a constant gradient (e.g. heat flux).
-This is called a *Neumann boundary conditions* and an example would be a given flux of heat from the mantle at the base of the lithosphere or the top basement in the case of sedimentary basin analysis.
+We can, however, also assume a case where the boundary has a constant gradient (e.g. heat flux).
+This is called a *Neumann boundary conditions* and an example would be a given conductive heat flux from below.
 A flux boundary condition at the bottom could be written like this:

 .. math::
     :label: eq:sf_dummy1